validpsuedocode/Adhoc/README.md

 - [Contributing](#contributing)
 - [License](#license)
 - [Acknowledgements](#acknowledgements)
+Features
+Automatic Documentation

+Adhoc continuously analyzes modifications made to your codebase and converts those changes into structured documentation.
+Instead of developers manually describing what changed and why, Adhoc uses Large Language Models (LLMs) to infer the intent and significance of each modification.
+This enables the generation of human-readable explanations that remain closely aligned with the technical details of the underlying code.

+This capability significantly reduces the documentation burden in fast-moving projects where frequent commits make manual documentation impractical.
+Adhoc extracts contextual information directly from diffs and file changes, ensuring that explanations are accurate and tied to the real evolution of the project.

+Over time, this produces a chronological narrative of the system's development.
+Developers can review not only what changed, but also the reasoning and architectural implications behind each change.
+This makes Adhoc especially valuable for onboarding new contributors or reviewing historical decisions.

+By automating documentation, Adhoc also encourages better development hygiene.
+Teams no longer need to choose between shipping features quickly and maintaining clear documentation; both occur simultaneously.

+Multiple LLM Providers

+Adhoc is designed to work with both local and remote LLM providers, offering flexibility depending on developer preferences and infrastructure constraints.
+By default, the tool integrates with Ollama, enabling local inference using models such as Llama, Mistral, or other supported models.
+This is useful for developers who prioritize privacy, offline capabilities, or reduced API costs.

+For teams that require stronger reasoning capabilities or larger context windows, Adhoc can also connect to OpenAI-compatible APIs.
+This includes services like OpenAI itself, OpenRouter, LiteLLM, or other model gateways that follow the same API specification.

+Because the provider abstraction is built into the configuration layer, switching models or providers requires minimal changes.
+Developers can transition between local experimentation and production-grade models simply by updating configuration parameters.

+This flexibility ensures that Adhoc can adapt to a wide range of workflows, from individual developers experimenting locally to larger teams integrating it into CI/CD pipelines.

+Multiple Output Formats

+Adhoc supports generating documentation in multiple output formats, allowing teams to integrate documentation directly into their preferred workflow.
+Markdown output is ideal for projects that maintain documentation within their repositories, especially those using platforms like GitHub or GitLab.

+For teams producing more formal technical reports, Adhoc can generate LaTeX documents that compile into professionally formatted PDFs.
+This is particularly useful for academic projects, research environments, or technical teams that require high-quality typeset documentation.

+The tool also supports Word document generation using python-docx.
+This enables integration with business workflows where documentation is reviewed, edited, or distributed in standard office formats.

+By supporting multiple formats, Adhoc ensures that generated documentation can easily move between developer-focused environments and formal reporting systems without requiring additional manual formatting.

+Version Control Integration

+Adhoc integrates naturally with version-controlled projects by monitoring changes between snapshots of the codebase.
+When a commit command is executed, the tool compares the current project state with the previously recorded snapshot and identifies all modifications.

+These changes are then analyzed and interpreted by the configured language model, which generates structured explanations describing what was modified and why the change may matter.
+This produces documentation that evolves alongside the code.

+Because Adhoc operates alongside version control systems rather than replacing them, developers can continue using Git or other tools exactly as they normally would.
+Adhoc simply augments the workflow by capturing additional explanatory context.

+Over time, this integration creates a searchable historical archive of code changes, allowing developers to revisit earlier design decisions and understand the reasoning behind specific implementations.

+Configurable Settings

+Adhoc provides a configuration system that allows developers to tailor the tool to their workflow and environment.
+Settings such as the LLM provider, API keys, model names, and documentation formats can all be defined within a configuration file.

+This configuration is stored locally inside the .Adhoc directory, allowing each project to maintain its own independent settings.
+Developers can therefore use different models or documentation formats across different repositories without conflict.

+Additional configuration options allow developers to personalize generated documentation by specifying metadata such as the author name.
+This ensures that generated reports maintain a professional and identifiable structure.

+Because configuration is managed through simple command-line flags, developers can quickly update settings without needing to edit configuration files manually.

+Extensible Design

+Adhoc follows a modular architecture that makes it easy to extend or customize.
+Core components such as change detection, LLM interaction, and document generation are separated into independent modules.

+This design allows developers to replace or extend individual components without modifying the entire system.
+For example, a developer could add support for a new document format, integrate another model provider, or introduce custom prompts tailored to a specific project.

+The modular structure also simplifies maintenance and experimentation.
+New features can be added incrementally without disrupting existing functionality.

+As a result, Adhoc is not just a standalone tool but also a framework that can evolve alongside the ecosystem of developer tooling and language models.

 ## Features
 - **Automatic Documentation**: Generates explanations for code changes using Large Language Models (LLMs).